 Once you have suffered a panic attack, the sheer fear of it happening again can set off a new attack at any time.
 Many people that suffer panic attacks will start to avoid certain areas or situations where they have had an attack in the hopes of preventing a new one.
 Sadly, this approach is not very effective and the list of places and situations to avoid can grow longer and longer.

-Contact me to arrange your complimentary 30-minute phone consultation.
+Contact me for your complimentary 30-minute phone consultation.